ashleve/lightning-hydra-template/README.md

 Next, execute it with: `python train.py -m hparams_search=mnist_optuna`

 Using this approach doesn't require adding any boilerplate to code, everything is defined in a single config file.
-The only necessary thing is to return the optimization metric from the launching file.
+The only necessary thing is to return the optimized metric value from the launch file.

 You can use different optimization frameworks integrated with Hydra, like [Optuna, Ax or Nevergrad](https://hydra.cc/docs/plugins/optuna_sweeper/).